 The Solution: Establish Shared Access through a Limiting Distance Agreement.

-• Execute a Limiting Distance Agreement for fire access that provides 1.0 m of access
+• Execute a Limiting Distance Agreement for fire access that provides the minimum width of access.

 1. Download this template agreement that has been prepared by the City of Toronto.
 [Garden Suite LDA Fire Access Template].The template gives prompts for where the relevant property details are to be entered.